bowsplinter/bowsplinter.github.io/_projects/2016-12-28-exploreSUTD.md

 Collaborators: Teo Si-Yan, Nicholas Ng

 exploreSUTD is a mobile application developed for SUTD Admissions Office.
 It targets potential students, giving them information to make an informed choice.
-We built the application using **Ionic 2**, an Angular JS 2 framework.
-A **Ruby on Rails** server supports the application.
+We built the application using Ionic, an **Angular JS** framework.

 Aiming to engage students, exploreSUTD has a Pokemon GO-esque feature.
 Students can explore the school, collecting collectibles which can be redeemed for prizes.
 It uses geofencing to track the location of the students.